root-project/web/install/build_from_source.md

 ## Introduction

-ROOT uses the [CMake](http://www.cmake.org/){:target="_blank"} cross-platform build-generator tool as the primary build system.<br> `CMake` does not build the project, it generates the files needed by your build tool (GNU make, Ninja,  Visual Studio, etc) for building ROOT.
+ROOT uses the [CMake](http://www.cmake.org/){:target="\_blank"} cross-platform build-generator tool as the primary build system.<br> CMake does not build the project, it generates the files needed by your build tool (GNU make, Ninja, Visual Studio, etc) for building ROOT.

 If you are really anxious about getting a functional ROOT build, go to the [Quick Start](#quick-start) section.<br>
-If you are a `CMake` novice, start on [Basic CMake usage]({{'/install/basic_cmake' | relative_url}}) and then go back to the [Quick Start](#quick-start).
+If you are a CMake novice, start on [Basic CMake usage]({{'/install/basic_cmake' | relative_url}}) and then go back to the [Quick Start](#quick-start).
 <br>The [Options](#build-options) and the [Variables](#variables) section is a reference for customizing your build.
-If you already have experience with `CMake`,
-this is the recommended starting point.
+If you already have experience with CMake, this is the recommended starting point.

 ## Preparation
 Make sure you have installed all [required dependencies]({{'/install/dependencies' | relative_url}}) before building ROOT.

 ## Quick start

 The following are the basic instructions for UNIX-like systems.
-We will use the command-line, non-interactive `CMake` interface.
+We will use the command-line, non-interactive CMake interface.

 1. Download and unpack the [ROOT sources for a specific release]({{'/install/all_releases' | relative_url}}) (make sure to download the "Source distribution" and not a binary distribution) or simply clone ROOT's git repository and check out the branch you would like to build, for example:
 ```bash